 Pre-diabetes is also a risk for those who don’t get enough sleep.
 Trying to get by on less than 6 hours of sleep per night can cause impaired glucose tolerance.

 - Compromised Immune System: Why is it that two people can be exposed to the same germs, but only one of them gets sick?
 The reason is the immune system.
 If your immune system is functioning well, you can ward off many illnesses.
 But if something happens to compromise your immune response, you will be vulnerable to infections, bacteria, viruses, and even some autoimmune diseases such as arthritis and asthma.
+Give yourself some extra protection year-round with an all natural immunity pack.

 When you do not get enough sleep, your immune system becomes stressed and compromised.
 You actually have a decrease in white blood cells, and those that remain are less active.
 The result is that you will get sick more often.